kngf222/live-match-tracker/README.md

 # live-match-tracker
-track live score of tennis and pickleball matches
+track live scores of tennis and pickleball matches